Monday, June 14, 2021

 “Your view is contrary to science.
 Modern medical science has shown that homosexuality is not a disorder, but is a natural condition for some people.
 Some people are, as they say, ‘born that way.’”

-We could debate whether or not homosexuality could or should be classified as some kind of physiological or psychological "disorder".
+We could debate whether or not homosexuality could or should be classified as some kind of physiological or psychological "disorder."
 But it's not important, because the Catholic position is not dependent on this issue.
-There are aspects of human life that are completely "natural", in the sense that they are a normal part of human nature as it currently exists, and yet are still "disordered" in a deeper, metaphysical sense.
+There are aspects of human life that are completely "natural," in the sense that they are a normal part of human nature as it currently exists, and yet are still "disordered" in a deeper, metaphysical sense.
 Take death, for example.
 What could be more natural than death?
 Obviously, it is not a disorder when people die.
 It is the normal, universal experience of all (or almost all, if you take a Catholic point of view) human beings.
 But yet at a deeper metaphysical level, one that takes into account not only the empirical sciences but the fundamental divine purpose and design of human beings, death is a terrible disorder.
 Humans were not created originally to die.
 Death entered the human race as a result of the Fall.
 It is now a "natural" thing, but, at the deepest level, it is fundamentally unnatural.
 The Fall not only brought death, but it led to a widespread disordering of human nature.
 We are now subject to all kinds of disadvantages and corruptions we would not have been subject to before the Fall.
 Catholic theology talks about "concupiscence"--the disordered desires of fallen human beings.
 These are the desires that lead us into sin.
+(That is, these are desires that, instead of being "ordered to" or inclining towards what is good, are "ordered to" or incline us to what is bad.
+That is why they are called "dis-ordered.")
 These desires are, on the biological level, quite normal, but they are anything but normal when we are talking about the original design and purpose of human beings.
-We Catholics would put homosexuality into this category.
-Whether or not it should be classified as a "disorder" in the sense intended by the modern scientific and psychological community, it is an expression of concupiscence.
 Now please note that concupiscence in itself is not personal sin.
 One is not responsible for one's disordered desires.
 One can only be morally responsible for what is under the control of one's will.
 It is choosing to act on a disordered desire and to therefore do something ethically wrong that involves personal sin and guilt.
-So being homosexual, in the sense of having homosexual inclinations, is not a personal sin.
+So having homosexual inclinations is not a personal sin.
 But acting on those inclinations and engaging in sexual activity outside of heterosexual marriage is a sin, at least objectively speaking.
+(To be balanced, though, we should note that all characteristics persons have in the world, even in a fallen world, even those characteristics that carry with them the potential disadvantage of inclining people towards sin, should not be seen as all-negative.
+All of these characteristics, including having homosexual inclinations, if submitted to the will of God, can express the uniquely valuable personalities of individual persons and can serve to benefit oneself, fellow human beings, and to glorify God.)

 So I do not see any basis for the claim that the Catholic view of sexuality is contrary to anything we know from the natural sciences.
 The natural sciences can determine lots of things about human sexuality, but it is not within the domain of the natural, empirical sciences to determine more fundamental metaphysical and philosophical truths about human nature and the divine design of that nature, or to determine which actions are ethical and which are not.
 These are philosophical questions that transcend the natural sciences and can only be answered within the domains of philosophy and theology.